JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. In the prompt dialog box, enter a forward slash (/) followed by the name of the file **(Promotion Plan for Chai Tea in Latin America.docx)** and press the right-arrow.
 If the file doesn't populate in the list, select the plus button then **Attach**.
 Navigate to **My files** and select the document from your OneDrive folder.
 If using the web version, switch from the **All** tab to the **Files** tab.

 1. Copilot displays a presentation outline showing the potential slides and bulleted points to be included on each slide.
-Review the suggested topic and select **Generate slides** to continue.
+Review the suggested topic and enter **Yes** to the question "Would you like me to generate slides for this structure ..."
 Copilot generates slides and content for each.
 The presentation may display results in either the **Slide Sorter** or **Normal** view.

 1. Review the slides and select **Keep it** to continue.